No presenter or pundits for Saturday’s Match Of The Day amid Gary Lineker row

-Saturday’s Match Of The Day will “focus on match action without studio presentation or punditry” after several former footballers pulled out of the show.
+Saturday’s Match Of The Day will have no presenters or pundits while Premier League players may not give post-match interviews to the BBC as the fallout continues to the Gary Lineker row.

-Alan Shearer and Ian Wright announced on Friday their boycott following the BBC saying it had “decided” Gary Lineker would take a break from presenting the highlights programme until an “agreed and clear position” on his use of social media had been reached.
+Pundits Alan Shearer and Ian Wright announced on Friday their boycott of this weekend’s highlights programme after the BBC said it had “decided” Lineker would take a break from presenting the show until an “agreed and clear position” on his use of social media had been reached.

+Fellow former England internationals Micah Richards, Alex Scott and Jermaine Jenas – who were all not due to appear this weekend on MOTD – backed their fellow pundits.

-In response to them not appearing, a BBC spokesperson said: “Some of our pundits have said that they don’t wish to appear on the programme while we seek to resolve the situation with Gary.
+In response, a BBC spokesperson said: “Some of our pundits have said that they don’t wish to appear on the programme while we seek to resolve the situation with Gary.

 “We understand their position and we have decided that the programme will focus on match action without studio presentation or punditry.”

+A joint statement read: “As commentators on MOTD, we have decided to step down from tomorrow night’s broadcast.
+We know that football fans who want to watch their teams should still be able to do so, as management can use World Feed commentary if they wish.

+“However, in the circumstances we do not feel it would be appropriate to take part in the programme.”

-The PA news agency understands the Professional Footballers’ Association will fully support any players who do not want to fulfil media duties with the BBC after Premier League matches in solidarity with Lineker and the other pundits – all of them former England international players.
+The PA news agency understands the Professional Footballers’ Association will fully support any players who do not want to fulfil media duties with the BBC after Premier League matches in solidarity with Lineker and the other pundits.

-A number of players contacted the PFA seeking advice, and the union has subsequently spoken to Premier League clubs to establish a collective position.
+A number of players contacted the PFA seeking advice, and the union has subsequently spoken to the Premier League clubs playing on Saturday to establish a collective position.

 Lineker, 62, has been embroiled in a row over impartiality after comparing the language used to launch a new Government asylum policy with 1930s Germany on Twitter.